Published: 12 September 2017

 "Obviously, it’s also a subject that makes you employable.
 But, to me, it also changes you personally.
 We know that you want to come to university and you want to get a good job out of it, and we’re very good at doing that for students.
 But I also think you change so dramatically between the ages of 18 and 22, and the course helps you understand some of those processes and why they take place."

-What skills do Social Sciences give you, and how can they help students in their careers?
+What skills does a Social Science degree give you, and how can they help students in their careers?

 “First of all, you end up being a trained social researcher.
 A lot of people forget that!
 You come out with your degree, but also with your training in quantitative and qualitative methods, so you can understand statistical research as well as face-to-face interview research and be able to do that and face the problems that come with it.